Some people think this is the model how information on the internet works

 I know what I like.

-The post "This is How My Kind of Internet Works" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/01/how-my-kind-of-internet-works/) on January 7, 2014.
+The post "This is How My Kind of Internet Works" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/01/how-my-kind-of-internet-works/) on January 7, 2014.